Firefighters battle blaze at Tokyo's Tsukiji fishmarket, world's biggest

 The fire was in Tsukiji's "outer" market - an area packed with informal restaurants where tourists can tuck into fresh seafood plates and sushi.

-Media reports said it spread to four buildings covering some 200 square meters of area.
+Media reports said it spread to four buildings covering some 200 square metres of area.

 The Tsukiji "inner" market, where most seafood wholesalers are located and tuna auctions are carried out at dawn, was not affected.